DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 **Description**:
-   Currently, the DPDK does not store any information about memory allocated by ``malloc()` (for example, NUMA node, physical address), hence PMD drivers do not work when the ``--no-huge`` command line parameter is supplied to EAL.
+   Currently, the DPDK does not store any information about memory allocated by ``malloc()` (for example, NUMA node, physical address), hence PMDs do not work when the ``--no-huge`` command line parameter is supplied to EAL.

 **Implication**:
    Sending and receiving data with PMD will not work.